 Démystifions le chardon-Marie

-A systematic review with meta-analysis published in 2017 evaluated the effect of silymarin on different biochemical indicators in individuals with liver disease.
-Various liver problems (eg, cirrhosis) can increase the blood levels of alanine aminotransferase (ALT), aspartate aminotransferase (AST) and gamma glutamyl transpeptidase (γGT), the three biochemical indicators used in this study.
+A systematic review with meta-analysis published in 2017 evaluated the effect of silymarin on various biochemical indicators in individuals with liver diseases.
+Different liver problems (e.g., cirrhosis) can increase blood levels of alanine aminotransferase (ALT), aspartate aminotransferase (AST), and gamma-glutamyl transpeptidase (γGT), the three biochemical indicators used in this study.
 The results of the meta-analysis indicate a significant, but clinically irrelevant, reduction in ALT and AST levels after the use of silymarin.
-In contrast, the results do not observe any significant change in γGT levels.
-Subgroup analyzes do not show a significant difference depending on the type of intervention, the time of intervention (6 months or <6 months) and whether silymarin is isolated or combined with other nutrients.
-In addition, the studies evaluated exhibit a high degree of heterogeneity and low methodological quality.
-In conclusion, the results of the present meta-analysis suggest that silymarin minimally, but not clinically relevant, reduces the levels of ALT and AST in individuals with nonalcoholic fatty liver disease, a liver disease that can cause advanced cirrhosis.
-However, studies with greater methodological quality are needed to confirm the observations..
+In contrast, the results show no significant change in γGT levels.
+Subgroup analyses do not show a significant difference based on the type of intervention, duration of intervention (≥ 6 months or < 6 months), or whether silymarin is isolated or combined with other nutrients.
+Furthermore, the evaluated studies present a high degree of heterogeneity and low methodological quality.
+In conclusion, the results of this meta-analysis suggest that silymarin minimally reduces, but without clinical relevance, ALT and AST levels in individuals with non-alcoholic fatty liver disease, a liver condition that can cause cirrhosis at an advanced stage.
+However, studies with higher methodological quality are needed to confirm these observations.

 Milk thistle and type 2 diabetes

-No serious side effects have been reported.
+No serious adverse effects have been reported.
 Digestive side effects have sometimes been reported.
-Finally, consuming the above-ground (non-soil) parts of milk thistle is not recommended for women with hormone-related illnesses, such as breast cancer and endometriosis.
+Finally, the consumption of the aerial parts (above ground) of milk thistle is not recommended for women with hormone-related diseases, such as breast cancer and endometriosis.

-Milk thistle may interact with drugs used to lower blood sugar levels and drugs used to treat HIV.
+The milk thistle can interact with medications used to lower blood sugar levels and those used to treat HIV.

 References